mongj/nusc-prediction-market/backend/README.md

 ```

 4. seed the db

+make sure to do this in bash terminal!

 ```bash
 # replace <username> and <password> with whichever username and password you are using in the .env file